-He is married to Rabbi Betsy Torop, rabbi of Congregation Beth Shalom, in Brandon, Florida.
-They have three children: Gideon, Aaron and Hannah.
+He is married to Rabbi Betsy Torop, Rabbi of Congregation Beth Shalom, in Brandon, Florida.
+They have three children: Gideon, Aaron & Hannah.